 Herbs & spices

-Great for adding flavour to your meals.
+Great for adding flavour to your meals, so I suggest adding them to your low histamine shopping list!
 Personally, I was recommended not to use herbs or spices that had been in the kitchen cupboards for longer than 6 months, although this will vary person to person.
+Have a peek at my low histamine herbs and spices post for more info!

 Sweet paprika (dried).
 Although smoked and hot paprika is considered high histamine, sweet paprika scores a 0 on SIGHI and makes a nice change flavour-wise to using more typical herbs.
 UK link: sweet paprika